Background

 Can my children attend your library programs?

 Cornwall Public Library offers many programs for both children and adults that are open to all, regardless of where you get your library card.
-Some of our programs are limited to Cornwall cardholders only, and some of our story times offer registration first for Cornwall cardholders, and then for others.
-If your library card is from Cornwall, you are welcome to register for those programs limited to Cornwall cardholders, including the Summer Reading Program.
-If your library card is not from Cornwall, you are more than welcome to register for programs open to all and to register for story times once registration is open to all.
+If your library card is not from Cornwall, you are more than welcome to register for programs and story times open to all.
 You will want to check ahead with other libraries about attending their programs.

 Can I use the computers or the wi-fi at Cornwall Public Library?